 The second is if the agreement was signed under duress.
-This includes social pressure by a partner or the partner’s family.
+This includes social pressure from a partner or the partner’s family.
 This is one reason why it’s a good idea to sign a prenup six to nine months before the wedding.
 Singing one too close to the wedding makes the courts worry that pressure was involved.

 The third is if the prenuptial agreement is extremely unfair or one-sided.
 During a divorce, the courts endeavor to treat both parties fairly.
 Courts take a dim view of agreements that try to get around that.
 No party should “take everything” or leave the other spouse penniless.

 The fourth is if there are illegal or unenforceable clauses in the prenup.
 For example, prenups should not include child support or child custody clauses.
-You also can’t add clauses that try to force sexual obligations on your partner, to punish adultery, or to demand your partner maintain a certain appearance.
+You also can’t add clauses that try to force sexual obligations on your partner, punish adultery, or demand your partner maintain a certain appearance.

 Is a Prenup Void after 10 years?

 A prenup is not automatically void after ten years, but you should review your prenup every ten years or so to make sure everything in it is still valid and applicable to your situation.
 You may refresh a prenup to include your new circumstances.